 Vedanta essentially points to the Upanishads (a set of Indian holy books) and means “the end of knowledge.”
 It has a double significance: “We now know all what there is to know” and “Liberation and Enlightenment is to be found in the rejection of acquired knowledge.”

-If we would take the liberty to translate Advaita Vedanta, it could look a bit like this: “Reality (or Enlightenment) is to be found by rejecting (the truth of) all knowledge by way of a non-duality approach.”
+If I would take the liberty to freely translate Advaita Vedanta, it could look a bit like this: “Reality or Enlightenment is to be found by rejecting (the truth of) all knowledge by way of a non-duality approach.”

-Furthermore, Advaita Vedanta (also known as the Jnana Yoga Royal Path tradition) is renown for her so-called neti-neti approach which means not-this, not-that.
+Furthermore, Advaita Vedanta (also known as the Jnana Yoga Royal Path tradition) is renowned for her so-called neti-neti approach which means not-this, not-that.
 It refers to the continuous rejection (negation) of perceived phenomena as being (part of) me.

 Quite some occidental Advaita disciples came back to the West to become Advaita Vedanta Gurus themselves.
 Now, I’m not the one to say if they are or were genuine, authentic, or truthful, but we cannot always avoid the suspicion that at least some of them either did-it-for-the-money or just didn’t really know what they were talking about.

 In the past, I visited a few Advaita Gurus myself (some more regularly than others), read some of their writings, and I have also watched a substantial set of videos.
 As I’ve just mentioned earlier: I don’t know if they are, or were Enlightened, because I myself don’t know what Enlightenment is.
 So when it comes to giving an opinion—how can I judge?

-Now of course, I’ve learned something from all o f them, as one can learn from anyone, and from any given situation.
+Now of course, I’ve learned something from all of them, as one can learn from anyone, and from any given situation.
 But on a personal basis I would say a spiritual Guru is authentic, if he or she encourages you to find out the answers yourself.
-The thing however is, that anyone can say that, and explicitly or implicitly claim to be the Guru.
+The thing however is, that of course anyone can say that, and explicitly or implicitly claim to be the Guru.

 In fact, if you’re honest to yourself, this leaves you with no other choice than to find “the truth” independently anyway.
 And so I asked myself—what’s the point of having or visiting a Guru?